 Notwithstanding how commoditized the core services of an RIA custodian have become, though, each does still have its own style or area of focus.
 Pershing Advisor Solutions aims to work primarily with larger RIAs that are specifically focused on growing a large enterprise business.
 TD Ameritrade is known best for their VEO One platform, which essentially functions as an open architecture hub that most other advisor technology can integrate into.
 Fidelity is increasingly being known for their Wealthscape platform, which is increasingly being positioned as a “true” all-in-one platform, especially for comprehensive wealth management firms that combine together investment management and financial planning.
 And Schwab, as the largest of the four, is arguably the least differentiated, but handles the widest range of firms with what is usually the lowest cost, in part because they’ve literally been doing it longer than (and are larger with more scale than) any of the other RIA custodians.

-Despite the popularity of the Big Four custodial firms, there are also a wide range of “second-tier” custodial firms (meaning “second-tier” in terms of size, not necessarily quality) that offer solutions for many independent RIAs.
-Shareholders Service Group (SSG) is a platform that is actually built on top of the Pershing platform, but SSG specifically services the “small RIA” marketplace, and may be of particular interest to newer firms which do not meet the typically $10 to $20 million AUM minimums of many custodians (including zero-AUM startups).
+Despite the popularity of the Big Four custodial firms, there are also a wide range of "second-tier" custodial firms (meaning "second-tier" in terms of size, not necessarily quality) that offer solutions for many independent RIAs, many of which have lower (or zero-AUM) minimums that make them especially appealing to the new startup RIA.
+Shareholders Service Group (SSG) is a platform that is actually built on top of the Pershing platform, but SSG specifically services the “small RIA” marketplace, and may be of particular interest to newer firms which do not meet the typically $10 to $20 million AUM minimums of many custodians (including zero-AUM RIA startups).
 TradePMR is particularly well known for their EarnWise mobile solution that allows you to manage most of your investment needs as the advisor directly from a smartphone or tablet.
 Trust Company of America is best known for their really efficient model-based trading tools, appealing to both advisory firms that systematize their investment process, and TAMPs that serve other RIAs.
 Folio Institutional is also known for being a particularly tech-savvy platform, for advisors that want to be completely paperless, and have good tools to manage model portfolios, as well as those who work with smaller clientele where Folio’s ability to trade fractional shares is very appealing.
 Apex Clearing is a newcomer that is actually so “tech-savvy” that they’re basically just a giant lattice-work of technology APIs that communicate with other advisor technology APIs, but without much of an “interface” layer on top (and as a result, most independent RIAs that work with Apex will work with them through another middleware provider like RobustWealth, AdvisorEngine, or InvestCloud to replace the kind of advisor dashboard and workstation that most of the other RIA custodians already provide).
 Other notable firms include Millennium Trust Company for RIAs that do a lot of alternative investing, and National Advisors Trust Company for firms that do a lot of trust business (and/or want the opportunity to be a shareholder in their platform).

 Of course, even once you narrow down your potential RIA custodian options based on fit, it's important to spend some time really looking at their technology, and their investment options, and make sure that their core systems really do fit what you do, how you serve your clients, and how you want to do business.
 But the key point is to acknowledge that no single custodian is best for all advisors, and given the substantial costs of switching from one RIA custodian to another, it is worthwhile to try to figure out upfront which custodian is the best for you, and not just in the short-term, but ideally in the long-run too!